Ahmad-RJ/Bank-Management-System/README.md

 The database was built and tested on Microsoft SQL Server Management Studio 20.
 The ER Model and report were built on ERwin Data Modeler.
 # How to Run:
+1. Make a new "ASP.NET Web Application (.NET Framework)" Solution named "DBProj" on Visual Studio 2022.
-1. Add the complete solution in Visual Studio.
+2. Add all the webpages into the solution folder and then to the solution itself in Visual Studio 2022.
-2. Create database on SQL Server Management Studio 20 and create tables, stored procedures and triggers manually.
+3. Create database on SQL Server Management Studio 20 and create tables, stored procedures and triggers manually.
-3. Link the database to the solution and run Homepage.aspx
+4. Link the database to the solution by changing Server Name to your server name in web.config file of solution and run Homepage.aspx
+Note: If the solution does not run or gives out errors, try creating new Web Forms for all files with same names and copy paste each file respectively.
+You can also contact me on my email as well for any assistance.